gklyne/annalist/documents/openid-connect-setup.md

 Annalist keeps authentication data in a location separate from the installed software.
 The default location is a directory called  `.annalist` in the home directory of the user running the Annalist service.

 A subdirectory called `providers` contains a client secrets file for each supported identity provider.
-Annalist reads the contehnt of this directory to build a list of identity providers that are offered on the initial login screen.
+Annalist reads the content of this directory to build a list of identity providers that are offered on the initial login screen.

 To configure Annalist to use the Google authentication service based on the service registration above: